norkator/open-intelligence/README.md

 1. Run `docker-compose up` in root of this project and let magic happen.
 2. Open `http://localhost:3000/` and you should see Open Intelligence front page.
 Hopefully.

+### 9. Configuration from UI

+1. Go to Configuration page and fill in your details.
+Content settings are explained at configuration page.
+2. Run `docker-compose up` again so that changes takes effect in python side.

 Updating to the latest version